Snake Game — Two Agents, One Board

 Takeaways

-Atomic pickup prevents wasted work.
+Codepakt’s atomic pickup prevents wasted work.
 Neither agent ever worked on the same task.
-The BEGIN IMMEDIATE transaction guarantee meant zero conflicts despite both agents running simultaneously.
+The board’s BEGIN IMMEDIATE transaction guarantee meant zero conflicts despite both agents running simultaneously.
+No need to manually assign or lock tasks.

-Dependencies keep the pipeline sane.
+The dependency graph keeps the build sane.
 Claude couldn’t start game logic until codex finished scaffolding.
-The server handled this automatically — no human needed to manually sequence work.
+The board handled this automatically — dependencies wired at task creation, codepakt enforced them.
+No manual sequencing needed.